kammce/RoverCore-S/modules/Arm/README.txt

 =================

 Description:
-    The input is to be a JSON object with the following definition: var Arm_Object = {
+    The input from the interface is to be a JSON object with the following definition: var Arm_Object = {
             system: [String],
             val: [Object]